Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: INTRODUCTION

 \section{INTRODUCTION}

 How many high school students in our city have ever used illegal drugs?
-What fraction of adults have provided misleading or incorrect information on their income tax returns?
-What proportion of individuals have engaged in unprotected sexual intercourse with multiple partners in the past year?
+What percentage of adults have provided misleading or incorrect information on their income tax returns?
+What proportion of people have had unprotected sexual intercourse with multiple partners in the past year?
 These seemingly straightforward questions pose a persistent challenge for survey researchers, policymakers, and public health officials.
-When confronted with direct inquiries about sensitive or stigmatized behaviors, such as substance use, tax evasion, or sexual practices that increase the risk of sexually transmitted infections, respondents may withhold the truth due to concerns about stigma, legal consequences, or breaches of confidentiality.
-Even assurances of anonymity often fail to elicit honest answers, leading to systematic bias and unreliable prevalence estimates \citep{warner1965randomized, dwork2014algorithmic}.
+When confronted with direct inquiries about sensitive or stigmatized behaviors, such as substance use, tax evasion, or sexual practices that increase the risk of sexually transmitted infections, respondents can conceal the truth due to concerns about stigma, legal consequences, or confidentiality breaches.
+Even assurances of anonymity often fail to elicit honest answers, leading to systematic bias and unreliable prevalence estimates \citep{chang2023privacy, dwork2014algorithmic}.
 This challenge extends beyond traditional social and health sciences.
-In the digital era, technology companies face a similar dilemma when attempting to analyze user behavior while upholding privacy standards.
+In the digital era, technology companies face a similar dilemma when analyzing user behavior while upholding privacy standards.
 For example, a web browser developer might wish to identify how many users have enabled a new security feature or visited potentially harmful sites, but collecting such information directly could expose individuals’ browsing habits.
-To address this, companies like Google and Apple have developed privacy-preserving mechanisms that allow them to aggregate user data for trend analysis, product improvement, and threat detection—all without ever knowing an individual user’s choices or history \citep{erlingsson2014rappor, team2017learning}.
+To address this, companies like Google and Apple have developed privacy-preserving mechanisms that allow them to aggregate user data for trend analysis, product improvement, and threat detection, all without ever knowing an individual user’s choices or history \citep{erlingsson2014rappor, team2017learning}.
 By incorporating statistical techniques that introduce random noise or locally randomize responses on users' devices, these organizations can extract valuable aggregate insights while providing rigorous mathematical guarantees of individual privacy.